tarunprabhu/kitsune/kitsune/docs/Testing.md

 Some tips for writing core tests are presented here.
 These are not intended to be comprehensive.

+[^1]: We do attempt to upstream such code.
+In this particular case, we did submit a [PR](https://github.com/llvm/llvm-project/pull/170355) to LLVM.

 #### Testing the Driver

 When testing the handling of command-line options, the `-###` option can be